Jonqora/racket-sudoku/README.md

 show choices).

 My approach to this project used top-down systematic design and thorough **test-driven development** at every step.
-The code is written in racket's _Intermediate Student_ language using the [HtDW](https://world.cs.brown.edu/) framework for building interactive programs.
+The code is entirely written in Racket's _Intermediate Student_, a pure functional language.
+It also uses the [HtDW](https://world.cs.brown.edu/) framework for interactive programs.

 ## Features